Many times someone new has posted a "Help!" forum message and say they have an assignment or want to learn the 6502 by doing a

 project and don't know how to begin.
 It has been hard to help them when they can't spell out exactly what they want to do and

 don't know enough to ask the right questions.
+There are tips for getting help from the 6502.org forum in the last half of

 Here's a general development plan to get rid of some of that unsettling feeling of unfamiliarity.
 This is the order you will normally follow on a project: